Experience the magic of Iceland’s midnight sun of top of Langjökull Glacier

 Iceland’s winter scenery is breathtaking.
 Snow-capped mountains, icy waterfalls, and frozen fjords make for postcard-perfect views.
 Add in the chance to see the Northern Lights, and you’ve got a holiday backdrop that’s straight out of a dream.

-Visitors can also explore Iceland’s famous hot springs, like the Blue Lagoon, which are particularly inviting during the chilly Christmas season.
+Visitors can also explore Iceland’s famous hot springs, like the Blue Lagoon (or the Sky Lagoon, if you want to stay in Reykjavik City), which are particularly inviting during the chilly Christmas season.
 There’s nothing quite like soaking in warm, mineral-rich waters surrounded by a wintry landscape!

 Pro tip.
 Book a trip on Langjökull Glacier onboard our monster trucks and see the breathtaking landscape for yourself!